 Rates and Insurance:

-My rates are commensurate with other specialized psychologists on the Peninsula.
-I believe in the importance of transparency and therefore choose to share my rates online rather than ask that you contact me to request them.
+I strongly believe in the importance of transparency and therefore choose to share my rates online rather than ask that you contact me to request them.

 In addition to your session time, my rates cover the time that I spend in between appointments on various tasks such as: phone calls, research for other resources you may need, reviewing your progress, preparing needed paperwork, and most importantly, considering how to best help you.
 I accept credit cards, checks, cash, or direct pay transfers.
 I offer a limited number of discounted therapy slots to those experiencing financial hardship.
 If my fee does not make therapy accessible to you, please ask me about reduced rates.